pesho1983/api-test/README.md

 # Demo for integrating Jenkins with Postman
-Using newman Junit an HTML reports
+Using newman, Junit and HTML reports